PolMine/PolMine.github.io/_posts/2017-02-04-GlobalVectors.md

 Word vectors can be used to find similar words to a query by calculating the cosine similarity of the vector for the query with the vectors of all other words.
-The result may be considered as the vocabulary of a semantic field.
+The result may be considered the vocabulary of a semantic field.

 To assist running that operation not just once, let us prepare a small convenience function that will calculate the cosine similarity, put the result in a data.table, merge in word counts, order the result based on cosine similarity, and return just the top n words.